sjm-practice/thinking-in-react/README.md

-# simple-react-boilerplate
+# Thinking in React
-This is a very simple react boilerplate, for node, pretty much a hello world.

-Much of this boilerplate is based on what was learned in Tyler McGinnis' [React.js Fundamentals course](http://www.reactjsprogram.com/).
+This is a code-along exercise, following the [Thinking in React](https://facebook.github.io/react/docs/thinking-in-react.html) tutorial.

+## Notes
+*